-As a responsible waterfront property owner, practicing these Healthy Habits for Clean Water are especially important because you are directly at the water's edge where runoff doesn't have far to travel before reaching the water.
-Oakland County is home to the headwaters of five major river systems-the Clinton, Flint, Huron, Rouge and Shiawassee.
-With more than 1,400 lakes and five major river systems in Oakland County (encompassing a total of more than 900 miles of shoreline), riparian landowners have a significant opportunity to make a big difference in protecting our water quality!
+As a responsible waterfront property owner, practicing these Healthy Habits for Clean Water is especially important because you are directly at the water's edge.
+Runoff does not have far to travel before reaching the waterway.
+Macomb County is home to the Clinton River, Belle River, and Anchor Bay Watersheds, as well as Lake St. Clair.
+Riparian landowners have a significant opportunity to make a big difference in protecting our water quality!

-Visit the Riparian Landowner Information Wisdom Booklet Webpage
+Visit the Waterfront Wisdom Booklet Webpage